Bylaws of the

 A. Section 1.
 Executive Committee.

-1. The executive Committee shall consist of the officers of the RRTC, elected Delegates and Alternate Delegates.
+1. The Executive Committee shall consist of the Chair, Vice Chair, Secretary and Treasurer.
 Except as concerns rights and powers which are herein or by law reserved to the RRTC membership, the entire management and control of the business, property and affairs of the RRTC shall be vested in the Executive Committee.

 2. It shall be the duty of the Executive Committee to set RRTC party policy and strategy subject to approval of the full RRTC.
 The Executive Committee shall make a report of its business at each meeting of the RRTC.
 It shall also assist the Chair in an advisory capacity on any matter that he/she may submit to the Executive Committee and shall carry out such other instructions and duties as the RRTC membership shall designate as appropriate.